zephyrus1/314159/README.md

 | 1     | 22    | 4     | 4     |
 | 2     | 23    | 5     | 3     |
 | 3     | 24    | 6     | 2     |

+    Users will only need to change the contents of the setup and loop functions to customize the software based on the sensors used and the data to be recorded

 Cell: